 Creamy Garlic Parmesan Chicken Alfredo is all cooked in ONE POT!
 Ready and on the table in less than 20 minutes!

 Crispy golden seared chicken is mixed through a super creamy garlic parmesan Alfredo sauce!
-Our favourite Chicken Alfredo recipe with the pasta cooked right in!
-Perfect comfort food at its finest.
+Our favourite Chicken Alfredo recipe with the pasta cooked right in is perfect comfort food at its finest.

 Move over store-bought Alfredo sauces and even restaurant Alfredo.
-This chicken Alfredo recipe has the best homemade Alfredo sauce ever!
+This chicken Alfredo recipe has the best homemade Alfredo sauce!
 SO MUCH FLAVOUR!

-This recipe is for those desperate moments!
-A throw-it-all-in-a-pot-recipe you can do in minutes!
+This recipe is for those emergency dinner moments — a throw-it-all-in-a-pot-recipe you can do in minutes!
 Just a simple pot and humble stove top needed.

 There are three main steps to this recipe.
-CHICKEN → SAUCE → PASTA.
+CHICKEN → ALFREDO SAUCE → PASTA.

 - The sauce I use includes wine.
 I love wine in this but you can leave it out all together if you wish.